 Finally, after enough practice and time, often working through our own stuff, we move in to Unconscious Competence.
 This is where it’s not so much work anymore.
 The language has become normal for us.
 The responses to emotion, the pause before acting, the deep breaths – this is how we do things now, for the most part.
 Still, in times of greater stress, we may have instances where we don’t do it perfectly, but for the most part it’s just the way things are and we don’t have to think so hard about it.

 It didn’t take me 13 years to get to the point of Unconscious Competence, and honestly I’m not sure exactly when I could tell you I felt like I was there.
-It wasn’t a flip that switched from step 3 to step 4, but more of noticing, “Hey, this is happening more naturally now and I’m not having to work so hard at it anymore.”
+It wasn’t a switch that flipped from step 3 to step 4, but more of noticing, “Hey, this is happening more naturally now and I’m not having to work so hard at it anymore.”

 There still may be times where we will be pulled back to the beginning (unconscious incompetence) and those instances are clues about our own feelings and experiences – things we need to work through.
 For example, when my daughter was born, my son was three-and-a-half and had a very difficult time with the transition of not being the baby anymore.
 It was a huge struggle for me to handle his big feelings, and Rebecca helped me to realize that my reactions to him were not usual for me, so I needed to spend some time thinking about what was happening for me in those moments.